 Fox Chapel Golf Club

 When Fox Chapel hosted the 1985 U.S. Women’s Amateur Championship (won by Michiko Hattori), some observers were disappointed that its Seth Raynor design seemed so ordinary.
 Greens had become circular, many bunkers were overgrown and those that still existed bore fancy modern shapes.
 Most alarming, the Fox’s 17th, originally a Biarritz hole, had the front portion of the green and trench mowed as fairway.
 In the early 1990s, architect Brian Silva was called in to restore Raynor’s features.
 He reclaimed green dimensions, including the Biarritz, and recaptured original bunkers, particularly the necklace wrapped around the front of the 11th (“Short”) green.
-After Fox Chapel hosted the 2012 Senior Players Championship, all in attendance agreed it is now back to being a brilliant Seth Raynor design.
+Tom Marzolf, of Tom Fazio Design, has continued to refine and draw forth more Raynor-inspired shaping and bunkering--this latest work debuted in the fall of 2020.

 Panelist comments, Fox Chapel Golf Club: